 Community Employment (CE) Scheme

-LYCS provides work-based training places for thirty six long-term unemployed people (age 25+).
-Twenty-seven of these places are based in LYCS and the 9 are based in local community organisations.
+LYCS provides work-based training places for thirty long-term (6 Months+) unemployed people (age *18+).
+Twenty-six of these places are based in LYCS and four are based in local community organisations.
 The CE programme aims to meet the needs of individual participants on their journey from unemployment to employment.
 Through the provision of basic and softer skills training, and specific educational programmes, individuals enhance their self-confidence and employability.

 To provide a structured training and employment programme for adults who are long term unemployed.

 To support participants in their transition from unemployment to work.